-- 1. be a full-time national CSIRT or CERT which is either - a. ineligible for operational membership because it is located outside the APCERT region, or - b. is potentially capable of becoming an Operational Member but does not yet meet Operational Member requirements; - 2. be not-for-profit and/or wholly or partly government funded; - 3. share APCERT's vision to help create a safe, clean and reliable cyber space through global collaboration and be a willing to partner with APCERT to achieve this vision; - 4. agree and be able to protect information provided by APCERT and its members appropriately in line with the APCERT Information Classification Policy; and - 5. advise the SC, within a reasonable time period, if at anytime it cannot meet the above criteria.
+- i. be a full-time national CSIRT or CERT which is either - a. ineligible for operational membership because it is located outside the APCERT region, or - is potentially capable of becoming an Operational Member but does not yet meet Operational Member requirements; - ii. be not-for-profit and/or wholly or partly government funded; - iii. share APCERT's vision to help create a safe, clean and reliable cyber space through global collaboration and be willing to partner with APCERT to achieve this vision; - iv. agree and be able to protect information provided by APCERT and its members appropriately in line with the APCERT Information Sharing and Handling Policy; and - v. advise the SC, within a reasonable time period, if at any time the partner can no longer meet the above criteria.